-Since the Offset is quite variable between individual load cells, it's necessary to calculate the offset for each sensor.
-Measure the output of the load cell with no force on it and note the mv/V output measured by the PhidgetBridge.
+Where K is gain value that will change depending on what unit of force or weight you want to measure.
+Since the offset varies between individual load cells, it's necessary to measure it for each sensor.
+Record the output of the load cell at rest on a flat surface with no force on it.
+The mv/V output measured by the PhidgetBridge is the offset.